arko-sys/XAI-Explainable-Deep-Learning/README.md

 1. Run through the notebook cells to:
    - Load a pretrained ResNet-50 model.
    - Apply GradCAM, GradCAM++, and ScoreCAM.
-   - Generate and save visual explanations in the `outputs/` directory.
+   - Generate and save visual explanations.

 ---